thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

 cs-intro:
   - intro-paragraph: |
-      Columbia Riverkeeper’s mission is to protect and restore the water quality of the Columbia River and all life connected to it, from the headwaters to the Pacific Ocean.
+      Columbia Riverkeeper’s mission is to protect and restore the water quality of the Columbia River and all life connected to it.
 Their previous website lacked intuitive navigation, and no longer reflected the organization’s brand.
-They desperately needed a site that did the following three things:
+They desperately needed a site that told a compelling story, allowed visitors to easily find important information, and increase conversion for donation and newsletter subscriptions.

-      1. Would allow people to easily find the information they were looking for,
-      2. Told a compelling story of who they are and what they do, and
-      3. Increased conversions for donations and newsletter subscriptions

-      They also wanted a platform that was easier to manage, more performant, and secure.
-Bene was the perfect solution to address all of these points.

   - intro-title: Challenge
     intro-text: |